peruth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 9 - script that sets the mode of the file hello -rwxr-x-wx Task 10 - script that sets the mode of the file hello the same as olleh’s mode.
 Task 11 - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+Task 13 - script that changes the group owner to school for the file hello